 - Take classroom instruction from an approved phlebotomy training program,

-- Pass a written certification examination, and
+- Pass a state approved certification exam

 - Submit an application form to the state with the required documents and fees.